AME 3623: Project 7: Compasses and Position Control

 - Once you receive the offset values from the calibration

 imu_set_compass_params_full().
 This means that you won't have to

 recalibrate the compass every time you start your program.

 These compass modules also have "long-stems".
 You have this compass

 - Connect the compass module to your microcontroller.
 The compass pin assignment is as follows:

 - Power (5v)

-- When mounting the compass to your hovercraft, you must mount it
+- When mounting the compass to your hovercraft, you should place

 the motors and from other wires.
 In addition, the compass must